Last Updated On: 10 May, 2020

 Let’s begin.
 As we have said earlier by and large interest rate is the single most important factor customers will look at when choosing a home loan.
 And when it comes to interest rate you have to further look into how it is structured and there are a few aspects which will be spelt out clearly in the loan offer document.

 a) Promotional rate VS Long-term rate

-Typically the bank will offer a lower spread (eg. +0.85% to +1.0%) hence a lower rate in the first three years of the loan, sometimes even up to first five years for sizeable loans.
+Typically the bank will offer a lower spread (eg. +0.60% to +0.90%) hence a lower rate in the first three years of the loan, sometimes even up to first five years for sizeable loans.
 After this “promotional period” most banks will then revert the spread back to a higher “long-term” rate (typically +1.25%) which then applies throughout the rest of the remaining tenure.
-However there are 2 banks in the market that buck this trend and offer to hold this “promotional” rate all through to the end of the loan tenure.
+However from time to time there are banks in the market that buck this trend and offer to hold this “promotional” rate all through to the end of the loan tenure.
 That is certainly a big factor to weigh in your deliberation as it effectively saves you the trouble of having to refinance after the end of each promotional rate period or every 3 years.

 b) Floating rate VS Fixed rate

 Next you also have to look the pros and cons between going for a floating rate package as opposed to a fixed rate.
 When interest rates are moving up, banks are not very keen to offer fixed rate as their cost of funds keep going up.
 The reverse will be true when rates come down like right now.
 So, the general advice for homeowners will be to go for fixed rates when rates are going up, and to go for floating rate home loans when rates come down.